fritzduchardt/troubleshooting-k8s-apps/problem2/README.md

 Unfortunately, he is stuck getting his application externally available.

-Remember that you can retrieve your external IP can be seen on the LoadBalancer service in the kube-system namespace and can be retrieved with this command:
+Remember that you can retrieve your external IP on the LoadBalancer service in the kube-system namespace.
+This can be retrieved with the following command:

 ```
 kubectl get svc --show-labels -n kube-system -l component=controller